Accelerated B.S. Chemistry

 Accelerated BS to MS Program

-Students accepted into an accelerated undergraduate program may take departmentally approved graduate coursework as part of their undergraduate curriculum.
-These credits will count towards both their bachelor's and master's degrees and can fulfill major requirements, upper-division requirements, and/or free electives.
+Students accepted into an accelerated undergraduate program may take departmentally approved graduate coursework during their undergraduate curriculum.
+Some of these credits will count towards both their BS and MS degrees and can fulfill major requirements, upper-division requirements, and/or free electives.
 For details on accelerated programs at Idaho State University, please see (Degree Requirements).
+In Chemistry, Accelerated BS students may replace up to 6 credits of 4400-level CHEM lecture or laboratory requirements or electives with 5500-level analogs of these courses.

 Program Admission Requirements